Ian Adamson

+Adamson was a Member of the Northern Ireland Assembly (MLA) for East Belfast from 1998 to 2003.

 Early life

 Adamson was born in 1944 in Bangor, County Down and raised in the nearby village of Conlig.

 Career

 He was an Ulster Unionist member of Belfast City Council from 1989, becoming that party's first honorary historian, until his retirement from active politics in 2011.

 Adamson served as Deputy Lord Mayor in 1994–95 and then Lord Mayor of Belfast in 1996–97.
 He was awarded the Order of the British Empire in 1998 for services to local government.
 He was an MLA for Belfast East from 1998 until 2003.
 He was also personal physician and advisor on history and culture to Rev. Ian Paisley (First Minister of Northern Ireland 2007–08) from 2004 until the latter's death in 2014.

 He was the leading advocate of a version of the prehistory of Ireland based on the theory of the Cruthin.

 On 18 July 1978, he was accepted as a Member of the International Medical Association of Lourdes for services to the disabled children and young people of the Falls parish in Belfast.
 He had a special interest in the long-term unemployed and became the founder secretary of Farset Youth and Community Development in 1981.

 In 1989, he became founder Chairman of the Somme Association based at Craigavon House, Circular Road, Belfast, under the auspices of Her Royal Highness Princess Alice, Duchess of Gloucester; he also established the Somme Heritage Centre, now Museum, at Conlig, in 1994.